lindenb/jvarkit/docs/SplitByTile.md

       What kind of help.
 One of [usage,markdown,xml].
   * -o, --output
       Output file.
 Must contain __TILE__
+    -R, --reference
+      Indexed fasta Reference file.
+This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --regions
+      Limit analysis to this interval.
+A source of intervals.
+The following suffixes are recognized: vcf, vcf.gz bed, bed.gz, gtf, gff, gff.gz, gtf.gz.Otherwise it could be an empty string (no interval) or a list of plain interval separated by '[ \t\n;,]'
     --samoutputformat
       Sam output format.
       Default: SAM
       Possible Values: [BAM, SAM, CRAM]
+    --validation-stringency
+      SAM Reader Validation Stringency
+      Default: LENIENT
+      Possible Values: [STRICT, LENIENT, SILENT]
     --version
       print version and exit